Thanksgiving (United States): Indigenous protests

+Those who view Thanksgiving negatively generally acknowledge their perspective as a small minority view; author and humanist J. G. Rodwan, who does not celebrate Thanksgiving, noted that those who attempt to tie Thanksgiving to colonialism and genocides "are likely to be dismissed as some sort of crank".
+A Vancouver Sun story covering native views of the holiday in the United States and Canada noted that the disapproving position "by no means represents all the (United States') indigenous people" and that such ideas were rare in rural areas where native reservations were typically established, and more commonly seen in urban areas of the United States and in academia.
+Frank James's granddaughter Kisha acknowledged in 2020 that her grandfather's hostilities had no precedent or attestation prior to 1970.

+Native American harvest festivals and Thanksgiving traditions

-The perception of Thanksgiving among Native Americans is not, however, universally negative.
-Tim Giago, founder of the Native American Journalists Organization, seeks to reconcile Thanksgiving with Native American traditions.
+The perception of Thanksgiving among Native Americans is not, however, universally negative and some do celebrate the holiday.
+Tim Giago (Oglala Lakota, 1934–2022), founder of the Native American Journalists Association, sought to reconcile Thanksgiving with Native American fall harvest celebrations.
 He compares Thanksgiving to "wopila", a thanks-giving celebration practiced by Native Americans of the Great Plains.
 He wrote in The Huffington Post: "The idea of a day of Thanksgiving has been a part of the Native American landscape for centuries.
 The fact that it is also a national holiday for all Americans blends in perfectly with Native American traditions."
 He also shares personal anecdotes of Native American families coming together to celebrate Thanksgiving.

+Oneida participation in commercial Thanksgiving parade

 Members of the Oneida Indian Nation marched in the 2010 Macy's Thanksgiving Day Parade with a float called "The True Spirit of Thanksgiving" and have done so every year since.

+Blamesgiving

-In the early part of the twentieth century, the American Association for the Advancement of Atheism (4A) opposed the celebration of Thanksgiving Day, offering an alternative observance called Blamegiving Day, which was in their eyes, "a protest against Divine negligence, to be observed each year on Thanksgiving Day, on the assumption, for the day only, that God exists".
+In the early part of the 20th century, the American Association for the Advancement of Atheism (4A) opposed the celebration of Thanksgiving Day, offering an alternative observance called Blamegiving Day, which was in their eyes, "a protest against Divine negligence, to be observed each year on Thanksgiving Day, on the assumption, for the day only, that God exists".
 Citing their view of the separation of church and state, some atheists in recent times have particularly criticized the annual recitation of Thanksgiving proclamations by the President of the United States, because these proclamations often revolve around the theme of giving thanks to God.